Sujeev-Uthayakumar/sofe3650-final-project/Iteration 2/Iteration2.md

 - [Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Process](#Step-7-Perform-Analysis-of-Current-Design-and-Review-Iteration-Goal-and-Achievement-of-Design-Purpose)
 - [Contributors](#Contributors)

-## Step 2: Establish Iteration Goal by Selecting Drivers
+## Step 2: Establish Iteration Goal by Selecting Drivers:
 The goal of this iteration is to address the general architectural concern of identifying structures to support primary functionality.
 Identifying these elements is important for understanding how functionality is supported and addressing CRN-3.

 Besides CRN-3, the architect considers the system’s primary use cases: